rowan-maclachlan/cmpt-434-a2/README.txt

         When the expected message acknowledgement is received, the timeout is reset and we begin waiting on the next expected acknowledgement.
-        In the case of the selective-repeat part 2 protocol, message timeout only trigger a resend of the timed-out message, rather than the full frame.
+        In the case of the selective-repeat part 2 protocol, message timeout only triggers a resend of the timed-out message, rather than the full frame.

     MESSAGE-BUFFERS